Programme Amendment and Withdrawals during and after the coronavirus outbreak

 Withdrawal, Suspension and Resumption of Taught Programmes

-How programmes should be withdrawn, suspended or resumed during the coronavirus outbreak.
+How programmes should be withdrawn, suspended or resumed during and after the coronavirus outbreak.

 Updated templates for use during the current pandemic: